Explore our guide for insights on the property market in Valencia, key requirements, and tips to help you make an informed decision.

 Ready to learn more?
 This guide covers what you need to know about buying a property in Valencia as a foreigner.

-As of May 2024, the average price for residential properties in Valencia was €2,357 per square meter, marking a 18.32% rise from May 2023's €1,992 per square meter.
+As of September 2024, the average price for residential properties in Valencia was €2,477 per square meter, marking a 16.73% rise from September 2023's €2,122 per square meter.

 To put this in perspective, instead of buying a single apartment in Paris, you can afford up to 5 properties in Valencia.
 The price per square meter for an apartment outside the city center is 81% higher in Paris.

-Also, housing prices in Valencia are 25% cheaper than in Malaga.
-Compared to Barcelona, Valencia's prices are up to 56% cheaper.
+Also, housing prices in Valencia are 21% cheaper than in Malaga.
+Compared to Barcelona, Valencia's prices are up to 52% cheaper.

 Valencia seems to tick all the boxes when it comes to the favorable cost of living and property prices.
 In addition to its warm climate and port access, Valencia offers enough reasons for investors looking to capitalize on the Spanish real estate market.

-Erwin Hartgring, founder of Dream Properties Valencia, explains the appeal, “Ruzafa and Cabanyal are popular neighborhoods that are growing even faster.
+Erwin Hartgring, founder of Dream Properties Valencia, explains the appeal, "Ruzafa and Cabanyal are popular neighborhoods that are growing even faster.
 By buying a house in Valencia, you are assured it is a good investment.
-You can enjoy it fully yourself or rent it out, and in the meantime, your house should automatically increase in value.
+You can enjoy it fully yourself or rent it out, and in the meantime, your house should automatically increase in value."

 Valencia's prices are generally more affordable than those of other European cities like Paris, London, or Amsterdam.
 Consumer prices, including rent, are lower in Valencia.

-You would need around €3,546 in Valencia to maintain the same standard of life that you can have with £6,200 in London (assuming you rent in both cities).
+You would need around €3,850 in Valencia to maintain the same standard of life that you can have with £6,800 in London (assuming you rent in both cities).

 You might find the chart below helpful, as it compares some basic costs in EUR across the mentioned cities.